calroc/Xerblin-1/README.md

     virtualenv virt-env
     source ./virt-env/bin/activate
     cd Xerblin/
-    pip install -r requirements.txt
+    pip install --no-index -f file:/`pwd` -r requirements.txt python main.py
-    python main.py

 ### Three Xerblins

-There are *two* entry points to the server, `main.py` which runs a Xerblin interpreter in the server but does _not_ store the history to disk, and `run.py` which _does_ store history to disk and uses the Dulwich git library to store the history in a git repository.
+There are *two* entry points to the server, `wsgiable.py` which runs a Xerblin interpreter in the server but does _not_ store the history to disk, and `run.py` which _does_ store history to disk and uses the Dulwich git library to store the history in a git repository.

-If you start either version a Flask server is created that serves two versions of a webpage that contains an interface to a Xerblin interpreter
+If you start either version a WSGI server is created that serves two versions of a webpage that contains an interface to a Xerblin interpreter

 *  The "root" URL ('/') serves a self-contained webpage (dependencies are loaded from a CDN) that has the interpreter in Javascript.
 You can save this page and edit it to play with a one-page web-based Xerblin.
 * The `/foo` URL serves a varient of the same page that connects (with AJAX) to the server-based Python Xerblin interpreter, which allows the webpage to serve as an interface to it.